-But which machine is better?
+But which machine has more power under the hood?
 Michael Passingham takes a look.

 Watch: What we know about Xbox Scorpio

-The rise of virtual reality and 4K televisions have forced Sony and Microsoft into a strange position, leading them to develop new console iterations perfect for such technologies.
+The rise of virtual reality and 4K televisions have forced Sony and Microsoft into a strange position, leading them to develop new console iterations built for such technologies.

 We’ve compiled everything we know so far about both systems including all the specs, prices and games confirmed thus far.

-Project Scorpio isn’t expected until Winter 2017 while the PS4 Pro will launch on November 10th later this week.
+Project Scorpio isn’t expected until Winter 2017 while the PS4 Pro is out now.